 “When people return to old places and old acquaintances, they most likely return to old ways of living.
 Safe Harbor offers the hope of new beginnings, a safe place of new choices for successful living.”

-–Shelley Lopez, Executive Director, Nehemiah Foundation, Springfield OH, and Founder of CitiLookout Counseling Services, Springfield OH
+–Shelley Lopez, Founder of CitiLookout Counseling Services, Springfield OH

 Safe Harbor is a 24/7 residential and faith-based program that empowers women toward healing and equips them with life skills for quality living.

-Located in the heart of Springfield, Ohio, Safe Harbor currently consists of four homes – Safe Harbor House (focusing on trauma treatment), The Lighthouse (focused on transition and support), and two Alumni Homes (for women and their families who have completed the 1-year program and would like to stay connected to the community through independent living and support).
-We desire to provide a safe place for women who find themselves at the intersection of substance abuse and various kinds of trauma, including:
+Located in the heart of Springfield, Ohio, Safe Harbor currently consists of two homes – Safe Harbor House (focusing on trauma treatment) and The Lighthouse (focused on transition and support).
+We provide a safe place for women who find themselves at the intersection of substance use disorders and various kinds of trauma, including: